ccn-ccn/MyNetworkSocial/README.md

    * Create products in app with price, description, and delivery type
    * Track sales, manage inventory, and exchange stablecoins for local fiat

-### **💳 Advance NFT (P2P Smart Contract)**
+### **💳 Peer-to-Peer NFT (P2P Smart Contract)**

-Creators can access **Advance NFTs** a peer to peer lending system built directly into the platform.
+Creators can access **P2P NFTs** a peer to peer lending system built directly into the platform.
 This enables fans, backers, and lenders to provide upfront capital to creators in exchange for a share of their **on platform earnings**, secured by a smart contract and represented as a NFT.

 **1. Loan Proposal**
 - A lender creates a loan request with terms such as: